Western Balkan countries-EU - international trade in goods statistics

 - The EU has a continuous trade surplus with the Western Balkan countries which was EUR 9 billion in 2018.

 - Manufactured goods are the most traded products with the Western Balkan countries.

-- Serbia is the EU's largest export partner among Western Balkan countries, followed by Bosnia-Herzegovina, the former Yugoslav Republic of Macedonia, Albania, Montenegro and Kosovo.
-This same order is also found for imports from the Western Balkan countries.
+- Serbia is the EU's largest export partner among Western Balkan countries, followed by Bosnia-Herzegovina, North Macedonia, Albania, Montenegro and Kosovo.

 - In absolute terms, Germany is the largest exporter to and importer from the Western Balkan countries.

 - Among the Member States, the Western Balkan countries are the most important export and import partner of Croatia when measured as a share of total extra-EU exports and imports.

 Western Balkan countries trade with the EU and other main partners

 Figure 1 shows the main trading partners of the Western Balkan countries.
 The EU is the main partner both in exports (72 %) and imports (58 %), while trade among the Western Balkan countries takes second place.
 China is an important import partner for the Western Balkan countries but has a very small share in their exports.
 Russia and Turkey complete the top five trade partners.